Sustainability: Barriers

 There are many reasons why sustainability is so difficult to achieve.
-These reasons are known as sustainability barriers.
-These barriers need to be analyzed and understood before they can be addressed effectively.
-Some barriers have their origins in nature and its complexity ("everything is related").
-Others are rooted in the human condition: the value-action gap, for instance, relates to the fact that we often do not act according to our convictions.
-These barriers have been called intrinsic to the concept of sustainability as such.
+These reasons have the name sustainability barriers.
+Before addressing these barriers it is important to analyze and understand them.
+Some barriers arise from nature and its complexity ("everything is related").
+Others arise from the human condition.
+One example is the value-action gap.
+This reflects the fact that people often do not act according to their convictions.
+Experts describe these barriers as intrinsic to the concept of sustainability.

 Other barriers are extrinsic to the concept of sustainability.
-This means they could in principle be overcome, for example by putting a price tag on the consumption of public goods.
-A number of extrinsic barriers are related to the dominant institutional frameworks where market mechanisms often fail for public goods.
-Existing societies, economies, and cultures incite consumption expansion, so the structural imperative for growth in competitive market economies inhibits necessary societal change.
+This means it is possible to overcome them.
+One way would be to put a price tag on the consumption of public goods.
+Some extrinsic barriers relate to the nature of dominant institutional frameworks.
+Examples would be where market mechanisms fail for public goods.
+Existing societies, economies, and cultures encourage increased consumption.
+There is a structural imperative for growth in competitive market economies.
+This inhibits necessary societal change.

 Furthermore, there are several barriers related to the difficulties of implementing sustainability policies.
-There are trade-offs to be made between objectives of environmental policies (such as nature conservation) and economic development (such as poverty reduction).
+There are trade-offs between the goals of environmental policies and economic development.
+Environmental goals include nature conservation.
+Development may focus on poverty reduction.
 There are also trade-offs between short-term profit and long-term viability.
-Political pressures generally favor the short term over the long term and thus constitute a barrier to actions oriented toward improving sustainability.
+Political pressures generally favor the short term over the long term.
+So they form a barrier to actions oriented toward improving sustainability.

-Barriers working against sustainability can also be due to the zeitgeist, such as consumerism and short-termism.
+Barriers to sustainability may also reflect current trends.
+These could include consumerism and short-termism.

-Transitions
+Conflicts, lack of international cooperation are also considered as a barrier to achieve sustainability.
+61 scientists, including Michael Meeropol, Don Trent Jacobs and 24 organizations including Scientist Rebellion endorsed an appeal saying we can not stop the ecological crisis without stopping overconsumption and this is impossible as wars continue because GDP is directly linked to military potential.

-Components and characteristics
+Transition

-A sustainability transition is defined by the European Environment Agency as "a fundamental and wide-ranging transformation of a socio-technical system towards a more sustainable configuration that helps alleviate persistent problems such as climate change, pollution, biodiversity loss or resource scarcities."
-The concept of sustainability transitions is a similar to the concept of energy transitions.
+Characteristics

-It has been stated that a sustainability transition must be "supported by a new kind of culture, a new kind of collaboration, [and] a new kind of leadership".
-It requires substantial investment in "new and greener capital goods, while simultaneously shifting capital away from unsustainable systems" and actively demoting unsustainable options.
+Sustainability transformation (or transition), though not universally defined, refers to a deep, system-wide change affecting technology, economy, society, values, and goals.
+It is a complex and multi-layered process that must happen at all scales, from local communities to global governance institutions.
+However, it is often politically debated, as different stakeholders may disagree on both the goals and the methods of change.
+Additionally, such transformations can challenge existing power structures and resource distribution.

-To achieve a sustainability transition, societies would have to change their fundamental values and organizing principles.
+A sustainability transition requires major change in societies.
+They must change their fundamental values and organizing principles.
 These new values would emphasize "the quality of life and material sufficiency, human solidarity and global equity, and affinity with nature and environmental sustainability".
-Some scientists have said that a transition towards sustainability can only be effective if far-reaching lifestyle changes complement technological advancements.
+A transition may only work if far-reaching lifestyle changes accompany technological advances.

 Scientists have pointed out that: "Sustainability transitions come about in diverse ways, and all require civil-society pressure and evidence-based advocacy, political leadership, and a solid understanding of policy instruments, markets, and other drivers."

-Four overlapping processes of transformation, each with different political dynamics, have been proposed: they are either led by technology, markets, government, or citizens.
+There are four possible overlapping processes of transformation.
+They each have different political dynamics.
+Technology, markets, government, or citizens can lead these processes.